mmcode01/devassign/README.md

 - Brief instructions for testing and troubleshooting

 ### Note: Starter Python files for the APIs provided
+Please feel free to add/modify the code as per the requirements

 ### Logging Example:
 - FrontEnd API Log: